PrivacyReasoner: Can LLM Emulate a Human-like Privacy Mind?: Experimental Results

 \subsection{Ablation Study}

-~ In this section, we provide the empirical evidence for the significance of privacy memory distillation and contextual filtering of \(\PRA\). \paragraph{APCO vs.\ Unstructured Distillation.} We study whether imposing an explicit APCO-based structure during privacy memory distillation is necessary for effective individualized privacy reasoning.
-Specifically, we replace the privacy memory distillation with an unstructured distillation baseline, which prompts the LLM to extract a set of concise privacy-related statements directly from the user’s historical comments, without assigning them to predefined categories or modeling their semantic roles.
-Table~\ref{tab:ablation_results} reports the performance of both variants under identical training and evaluation settings.
-We observe that the APCO-structured variant consistently outperforms the unstructured baseline across metrics.
-This suggests that organizing atomic privacy orientations along theoretically grounded antecedent dimensions provides a more stable and discriminative representation, enabling more reliable contextual activation and downstream reasoning.
-In contrast, unstructured atomic distillation tends to conflate heterogeneous factors, making relevance estimation noisier and less robust under domain shift.
+~ \paragraph{APCO vs.\ Unstructured Distillation.} We evaluate whether imposing APCO-based structure during privacy memory distillation is necessary.
+We replace the offline stage with an unstructured variant that extracts concise privacy statements from user history without categorization or semantic role assignment.
+As shown in Table~\ref{tab:ablation_results}, the APCO-structured model consistently outperforms this baseline across metrics.
+This indicates that organizing atomic beliefs along theory-grounded antecedent dimensions yields more stable, discriminative representations, enabling more reliable contextual activation and downstream reasoning.
+In contrast, unstructured distillation conflates heterogeneous factors, leading to noisier relevance estimation and weaker robustness under domain shift.

-\paragraph{Contextual Filter vs Summary.} First, we demonstrate the importance of contextual filter by comparing to a summary-based variant of \(\PRA\).
-This variant shares the same privacy memory distillation, but differs in the contextual filtering stage: instead of preserving structured, fine-grained privacy opinions, it conditions the LLM on antecedent factors only and relies on the LLM to summarize them into a single, condensed representation of the user’s privacy memory.
-We explore whether the way an agent manages contextual information affects its ability to accurately simulate user privacy concerns.
-Table~\ref{tab:ablation_results} reports concern prediction performance under both strategies.
-Across all metrics, the context-filtering mechanism substantially outperforms the summary baseline.
-These results suggest that privacy reasoning benefits from cognitively plausible context management: filtering allows the agent to faithfully retrieve and apply orientations relevant to the current scenario, improving its ability to reproduce human-like concerns.
+\paragraph{Contextual Filter vs.\ Summary.} We assess the importance of contextual filtering by comparing against a summary-based variant of \(\PRA\).
+While both share the same distillation, the summary variant compresses antecedent factors into a single representation instead of preserving structured, fine-grained beliefs.
+Results in Table~\ref{tab:ablation_results} show that contextual filtering substantially outperforms summarization across all metrics.
+This suggests that privacy reasoning benefits from selective retrieval: filtering preserves scenario-relevant beliefs and supports more accurate, human-like concern prediction than coarse summarization.